 Dr. Susan W. Lehmann, clinical director of the division of geriatric psychiatry and neuropsychiatry and director of the Geriatric Psychiatry Day Hospital at the Johns Hopkins University School of Medicine clarifies, “Indeed, compared with younger adults and middle-aged adults, adults over age 65 were much less likely to be asked by their primary care physician if they felt tense or anxious and were much less likely to be referred by their primary care physician for mental health specialty care.”

 Fortunately, you will find effective treatment plans for mental illness in older seniors.
 Step one would be to talk with the senior’s primary care doctor, who can recommend the most effective medication and/or therapeutic options to consider.
-CareWorks Health Services’ Huntington Beach home care experts will help by escorting the senior to medical appointments and counseling visits, picking up prescription medications and providing reminders, and serving as a caring companion to share in conversations and to pick up on any changes that could indicate the need for further assistance and other senior caring services.
+CareWorks Health Services’ Laguna Woods elder care experts will help by escorting the senior to medical appointments and counseling visits, picking up prescription medications and providing reminders, and serving as a caring companion to share in conversations and to pick up on any changes that could indicate the need for further assistance and other senior care services.
 Contact us online or call us at (949) 859-4700 to find out more about our Laguna Woods elder care and caregiving services in the nearby areas.